Richie Cunningham (American football): Carolina Panthers

 On December 14, 1999, he signed as a free agent with the Carolina Panthers, to replace an injured John Kasay.
 On December 18, he tied a franchise single-game record by making 5 extra points against the San Francisco 49ers.
 He appeared in the final three games of the season, making 3-of-3 field goals and 13-of-14 extra points.

 In 2000, he played in the first 4 games of the season, making 5-of-7 field goal attempts and 9-of-9 extra points.
-He missed a 27-yard attempt against the Washington Redskins in a 17-20 loss and had a 25-yard attempt blocked in 10-15 loss against the Atlanta Falcons.
+He missed a 27-yard attempt against the Washington Redskins in a 20-17 loss and had a 25-yard attempt blocked in a 15-10 loss against the Atlanta Falcons.
 On October 5, he was released and replaced with Joe Nedney.

 Cincinnati Bengals

 On March 16, 2001, he signed a two-year contract with the Cincinnati Bengals, to compete in training camp with Neil Rackers.
 He was released on August 27.